agabriel1590/wp-leagueapps-plugin/README.md

 Author

-Developed by [Your Name] for LeagueApps Design Shop.
+Developed by Alipio Gabriel for LeagueApps Design Shop.

 ---

 Do you want me to also draft a **Usage Examples section** with multiple sample shortcodes (`teams`, `events`, `tryouts`) so future contributors know how to expand it?

-ChatGPT can make mistakes.
-Check important info.